|Provider||5 Year fixed||5 Year variable||3 Year fixed|

 Accessing RBC mortgage rates

 You can access RBC mortgage rates by going to the bank directly.
 While RBC doesn't work with brokers, it's also worth speaking to a mortgage broker when comparing mortgages.
 This is because brokers work with multiple lenders, have access to exclusive deals and can negotiate on your behalf.
-Even if you want to get a mortgage from one of the big banks, using a mortgage broker can still get you a better deal.
+Even if you want to get a mortgage from one of the big banks such as RBC, using a mortgage broker can still get you a better deal.

 RBC mortgage pre-approval